Aliases for ARHGDIA Gene

 GeneCards Summary for ARHGDIA Gene

 ARHGDIA (Rho GDP Dissociation Inhibitor (GDI) Alpha) is a Protein Coding gene.
-Diseases associated with ARHGDIA include nephrotic syndrome, type 8 and nephrotic syndrome, idiopathic, steroid-resistant.
-Among its related pathways are Signaling by FGFR and RhoGDI Pathway.
+Diseases associated with ARHGDIA include nephrotic syndrome, type 8 and familial idiopathic steroid-resistant nephrotic syndrome with diffuse mesangial sclerosis.
+Among its related pathways are Signaling by GPCR and RhoGDI Pathway.
 GO annotations related to this gene include GTPase activator activity and Rho GDP-dissociation inhibitor activity.
-An important paralog of this gene is ARHGDIG.
+An important paralog of this gene is ARHGDIB.

 UniProtKB/Swiss-Prot for ARHGDIA Gene

 Controls Rho proteins homeostasis.
 Regulates the GDP/GTP exchange reaction of the Rho proteins by inhibiting the dissociation of GDP from them, and the subsequent binding of GTP to them.
 Retains Rho proteins such as CDC42, RAC1 and RHOA in an inactive cytosolic pool, regulating their stability and protecting them from degradation.
 Actively involved in the recycling and distribution of activated Rho GTPases in the cell, mediates extraction from membranes of both inactive and activated molecules due its exceptionally high affinity for prenylated forms.
 Through the modulation of Rho proteins, may play a role in cell motility regulation.
 In glioma cells, inhibits cell migration and invasion by mediating the signals of SEMA5A and PLXNB3 that lead to inactivation of RAC1.